 Merge redlines

 A redline improvement made on one run can be duplicated into other similar runs and into procedures.
 If 20 other runs use the same instructions, merging brings them all up to date in one push.
 Run steps and procedure steps you merge to automatically update to be identical to the source step when the merge is accepted.
-A redline must be submitted before it can be merged, from the redline History and Merge page.
-You have two merge targets:- Merge to a procedure: merge to an existing step or to a new step at the end of the procedure.
-If the procedure is not in a draft state, ION automatically creates a new draft version to merge into.
+A redline must be submitted before it can be merged.
+Merge it from Redline History, which the History item on the run header’s Redlines menu opens, and which also holds the complete history of changes and feedback for each step.
+You have two merge targets:- Merge to Procedure Step: merge to an existing step or to a new step at the end of the procedure.
+If the procedure is not in a draft state, ION creates a new draft version to merge into.